2023–2025 Sundhnúkur eruptions: January 2024 eruption

-On 14 January 2024, at approximately 7:57 UTC, a second volcanic eruption began about 400–500 metres north of Grindavík, following seismic activity originating from the Sundhnúksgígar crater about 5 hours earlier.
-Although described as "not very big", fissures appeared on both sides of the anti-lava defences, and it was estimated that lava could reach the town within 24 hours.
+On 14 January 2024, at approximately 07:57 UTC, a second volcanic eruption began about 400–500 metres north of Grindavík, following seismic activity originating from the Sundhnúksgígar crater about 5 hours earlier.
+Although the eruption was described as "not very big", fissures appeared on both sides of the anti-lava defences, and it was estimated that lava could reach the town within 24 hours.
 A successful mission was launched to save several pieces of heavy machinery worth about ISK 800 million, which were used to construct the barriers.
 The lava flow cut off one of the main roads leading into Grindavík, and the initial fissure extended up to 900 metres.
 Prior to the eruption, more than 11 e6m3 of magma had accumulated beneath the Svartsengi area, with only a small portion of that having been emitted above ground.
 This buildup likely contributed to the formation of a new graben valley in the area.

 Three houses in Grindavík were destroyed by a lava flow.

 Before the eruption began, scientists observed that magma intrusion seemed to have reached beneath the town of Grindavík.
-A few hours after the first fissure vent opened in the morning, a second vent approximately 100 metres emerged around noon, just several tens of meters (a few hundred feet) from the town's outermost houses before ceasing activity a few hours later.
+A few hours after the first fissure vent opened in the morning, a second vent approximately 100 metres emerged around noon, just several tens of metres (a few hundred feet) from the town's outermost houses before ceasing activity a few hours later.
+Although lava entered the town's boundaries, no eruptive fissure formed within the town itself, where no such fissure is known to have formed since the end of the last ice age.
 Evacuation orders were reissued in Grindavík, and the Icelandic Coast Guard deployed a helicopter to monitor the situation.
 Dr. Evgenia Ilyinskaya, a volcanologist from the University of Leeds, suggested that this eruption indicated the Reykjanes Peninsula might be entering a long-term period of frequent eruptions, potentially lasting for centuries.
 She referred to this period as the New Reykjanes Fires, drawing a parallel to a similar event in the 13th century, which marked the previous active volcanic period on the Reykjanes Peninsula.

 By 15 January, volcanic activity had "decreased considerably", and the eruption was declared over on 16 January 2024, just after midnight.
 In the aftermath of the eruption, scientists discovered a new graben valley, located further east than the one formed during the November 2023 intrusion.
 The new valley measured up to 1 km wide and 30 cm deep, in contrast to the older valley, which reached up to 2 km in width and 1.3 m in depth.
 Subsequently, a deep crack also opened within the town of Grindavík.
-This eruption had been one of the smallest when it finished, affecting only about 0.7 km2 and producing roughly 2 e6m3 of lava.
+This eruption was one of the smallest when it finished, affecting only about 0.7 km2 and producing roughly 2 e6m3 of lava.
 The maximum lava discharge was 100–200 m3/s.
-It remains the only eruption that actually reached the town's borders.
+It was the only eruption that actually reached the town's borders.